plusserver/fortigate-lb-ctlr/README.md

 Depending on your Fortigate setup, use either `FORTIGATE_USER` and `FORTIGATE_PASSWORD` or `FORTIGATE_API_KEY`.
 The controller will try to use the API key first.

 - review and modify `deploy/configmap.yaml`. `FORTIGATE_URL` is required.
-See below for Then, create the configmap:
+See below for a description of all supported configuration parameters.

+Then, create the configmap:

 ```bash
 kubectl apply -f deploy/configmap.yaml